tudelft3d/geogeeks/docs/linux/wsl.md

 !!! warning

+    Some Windows installations come with either virtualisation features or WSL disabled.
+See [this](https://superuser.com/questions/1736443/wsl-2-installing-linux-failed-error-code-0x80370114) post to enable them.

+!!! warning

     If you want to install another Linux than Ubuntu (as above) or want to see more options, see the [Microsoft Basic commands for WSL](https://learn.microsoft.com/en-us/windows/wsl/basic-commands).

 ## The Windows Terminal is recommended